Revocation and Reconstruction of Shared Quantum States: Motivation

+The protocol which we propose, primarily \textit{shields the state from dishonest players to get reconstructed}, even though it cannot stop them from sabotaging/destroying the secret, as it is a general situation in quantum protocols.

-In most of the quantum secret sharing scenarios, the protocol ensures security only if some of the share holders are semi-honest but however fail to address the security when the dealer, after sharing finds all the share holders to be semi-honest.
-In that situation they can collaborate with each other and reveal the secret without the dealer's consent.
-Hence, once the secret is shared, the dealer has no way to bring the secret back to herself/himself.
-In this work we address this problem of quantum secrets by taking a simple scenario when there is one dealer Alice and the secret is shared between Bob and Charlie.
-Here in our protocol we empower the dealer to keep a part of the quantum secret (which we refer to as \textbf{quantum share}) with herself which enables her to stop the reconstruction of the secret by Bob and Charlie and consequently retrieve the secret when she finds both of them to be semi-honest.
+Our protocol is based on a simple scenario when there is one dealer Alice and the state is shared between Bob and Charlie.
+Here in our protocol we empower the dealer to keep a part of the secret quantum state (which we refer to as quantum share) with herself which enables her to stop the reconstruction of the state by Bob and Charlie.
+Consequently, we also give a revocation protocol, when executed by all three parties can result in the dealer retrieving back the secret state.
+This secret sharing scheme shields the secret quantum state from dishonest adversaries, simultaneously accommodating revocation by the dealer, when the share holders are semi-honest.
 This empowerment comes at the cost of one extra qubit with the dealer.
 So for a three party scenario (one dealer and two additional share holders) we need a four qubit entangled state as a resource for the execution of the protocol.
-However if the dealer (Alice) is not revoking the secret, then all the shareholders can reconstruct the secret using our protocol at their location.
-In addition of introducing our protocol, we explicitly work out with four qubit pure entangled states as a resource.\\

-In section II we introduce our revocation and reconstruction protocol for one dealer and two share holders and introduce the concept of \textbf{quantum share} of the secret.
-In section III we execute our protocol with a four qubit pure entangled state as a resource.
-In particular we find out the range based on the input state parameters under which both revocation at the dealer's location and the reconstruction at the share holder's location will be possible.

-\section{THE PARTIAL SECRET SHARING PROTOCOL: QUANTUM SHARE OF THE SECRET}
+The CSR protocol, which we propose, can be substituted wherever quantum secret sharing can be used, provided the required resource can be prepared and established among the involved parties.
+Quantum secret sharing schemes can be used in a multi-partite scenario in the quantum money\cite{10.1145/1008908.1008920, Gottesman_2000}, Quantum Networking, and a secure distributed quantum computation\cite{Gottesman_2000}.
+It can also be used in the context of sharing a quantum key securely\cite{refId0}.
+In this context, if all the share holders are dishonest, and one has to abort the process, then our protocol becomes useful as the dealer can revoke back the secret.

+\section{The Revocation and Reconstruction Protocol: Quantum Share Of The State}

-In this section we first discuss what is the difficulty in 3-party, 3-qubit protocol and why do we need a 4-qubit resource in a protocol where revocation of the secret is also possible along with the reconstruction at the share holder's site.
-Further we give an outline of our protocol in general and introduce the concept of \textbf{quantum share} of secret in that process.
+In this section, we first discuss the difficulty in carrying out this protocol in a three party, three qubit scenario.
+Further, we give an outline of our protocol in general and introduce the concept of \textbf{quantum share} of state in that process.
+In addition to that, we consider a four qubit state and demonstrate our protocol by taking that as resource. \\